How to Wash Athleisure So It Looks New Longer

 Experts suggest washing our gym clothes and athleisure after every wear to curb bacterial growth, but the laundry process isn't what you might expect.

-g stockstudio/ShutterstockIf you were wondering, yes, you’re supposed to wash gym clothes after every wear, and generally speaking the same goes for all that ultra-comfy athleisure you’re practically living in, too.
-If you’re wondering why, it’s because the synthetic materials that lend the stretchy, body-conforming qualities we love are basically petri dishes after they’re exposed to sweat and naturally occurring bacteria found on our bodies and in the air.
-Gym clothes aren’t inexpensive, though, and the way we wash our leggings, tanks, and other fitness gear can make or break the longevity of our athleisure pieces.
-(By the way, here’s how to find fitness gear that flatters.)
+Yes, you’re supposed to wash gym clothes after every wear.
+Generally speaking, the same goes for all that ultra-comfy athleisure and loungewear sets you’re practically living in, too.
+That’s because the synthetic materials that lend them the stretchy, body-conforming qualities we love are basically petri dishes after they’re exposed to sweat and bacteria found on our bodies and in the air.
+Gym clothes aren’t inexpensive, though, and the way we wash our leggings, tanks, favorite sports bras, and other fitness gear can make or break the longevity of our athleisure pieces.

 “Many of these fabrics offer wicking, antimicrobial, four-way stretch, breathability, and compression,” explains Victoria Vandagriff, president of the new women’s active collection from Splendid called Studio.
 “The biggest issue is that many people don’t know that you shouldn’t wash active apparel and athleisure with fabric softener because it removes the moisture-wicking properties.”

 If you’re investing big bucks in premium gym clothes and athleisure, it makes sense to preserve the features you’re paying for.
 While fabric softener is one of the laundry products to steer clear of, athleisure clothes also require a very specific laundry cycle.
 You’ll want to make sure you’re choosing the safest laundry detergent for your favorite outfits, after all.

 The right temperature for washing athleisure